JamesSkemp/words/content/post/determining-memory-and-more-with-ubuntu.md

 +++
-title = "Determining memory, and more, with Ubuntu" summary = "While Crucial's system scanner tool doesn't work, there is another way to easily determine how much memory you have and can have. [slnet0514:68eae384-856a-4c34-82d2-12c883612ccc]" draft = false comments = true date = "2008-02-17T13:45:00-06:00"
+title = "Determining memory, and more, with Ubuntu" description = "While Crucial's system scanner tool doesn't work, there is another way to easily determine how much memory you have and can have. [slnet0514:68eae384-856a-4c34-82d2-12c883612ccc]" draft = false comments = true date = "2008-02-17T13:45:00-06:00"